-To help you on your task you can collect extra suits of armor and different weapons.
+To help you on your task you can collect extra suits of armour and different weapons.
 However, the weapons are effective in different ways, depending upon who or what you are fighting.. ..this brings in an important tactical element to the game.

 Even so, make no mistake, this is a difficult game, especially by arcade standards.
 Firstly there are usually only two start points for each level, so upon loosing a life you can end up almost half way back through the level or back at the start.
 You are also running against a c.
 3 min clock, which counts down at the start of each life (or level) and will result in death if it completely runs down.

 In addition, and rather frustratingly, you can only defeat the final boss with either the ‘cross‘ or ‘shield‘ weapon.
 If you do not have either you are returned to the start of level 6 to complete the final two levels again.
 To then add insult to injury, even if you do have the necessary weapon and successfully defeat Satan you are informed that it was “an illusion” and you are forced to replay the game again.
 The second time round is played at a harder difficulty level, but this time you can defeat him and complete the game.

 If this sounds slightly ridiculous.. ..it is!
 If it were not for the superb game play, the game would have been relegated to the trash-pile of arcade history.
 However, ‘Ghost ‘n Goblins‘ is great fun to play and so can be forgiven somewhat.